Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Generating Solution Descriptions

 \subsection{Results: Human Evaluation}

-Users are asked to read through the content in the title and the discussion ($U_{1}...U_{t_{g}}$).
-For each example, they are shown predictions from the 5 models discussed in Section~\ref{sec:gen-models}, and they must select one or more of the descriptions that is most informative towards resolving the bug.
-If all candidates are uninformative, then they select a separate option: ``All candidates are poor."
-There is also another option to indicate that there is insufficient context about the solution (\S\ref{sec:data:noise}, making it difficult to evaluate candidate descriptions.
-They must also write a rationale for their selection.
-Before starting the annotation task, users must watch a training video in which we walk through seven examples in detail.
+Evaluators first read the title and discussion ($U_{1}...U_{t_{g}}$).
+For each example, they are shown predictions from the 5 models discussed in Section~\ref{sec:gen-models}.
+From these, they must select one or more that are most informative towards resolving the bug.
+If all candidates are uninformative, they select a separate option: ``All candidates are poor."
+There is also another option to indicate that there is insufficient context about the solution (\S\ref{sec:data:noise}), making it difficult to evaluate candidate descriptions.
+They also write a rationale for their response.

 Since annotation requires not only technical expertise, but also high cognitive load and time commitment, it is hard to perform human evaluation on a large number of examples with multiple judgments per example.
 Similar to \citet{iyer-etal-2016-summarizing}, we resort to having each example annotated by one user to obtain more examples.
 We recruited 8 graduate students with 3+ years of programming experience and familiarity with Java.
-Each user annotated 20 examples, leading to annotations for 160 unique examples in the full test set.

-Note that these users are not active contributors, thus they will likely select the option pertaining to insufficient context more often than if they were active contributors to these projects who have a deeper understanding of their implementations.
+They are not active contributors, so they will likely select the option of insufficient context more often than if they had a deeper understanding of the various software projects.
 However, it is difficult to conduct a user study at a similar scale with contributors.
 Nonetheless, there are developers aiming to become first-time contributors for a particular project~\cite{TanFirst}.
 Our study better aligns with this use case.